semgrep/semgrep-docs/docs/semgrep-code/semgrep-pro-engine-intro.md

 ## Run cross-file analysis

-This section guides you through installing the proprietary cross-file (interfile) analysis binary and helps you to scan your projects both in CLI and with Semgrep Cloud Platform (SCP).
+This section guides you through installing the proprietary cross-file (interfile) analysis binary and helps you to scan your projects both in CLI and with Semgrep AppSec Platform.

-### Run cross-file analysis with Semgrep Cloud Platform
+### Run cross-file analysis with Semgrep AppSec Platform

 :::info Prerequisite
 You have completed a [Semgrep core deployment](/deployment/core-deployment).